Instant Pot Sushi Rice

 Arman’s recipe tips

 - Don’t let the rice sit in water.
-When you’re rinsing the rice, make sure to keep the water circulating.
+When rinsing the rice, ensure that the water remains circulating.
 If not, some water might get absorbed and affect the cooking time.

 - Season the rice after it’s cooked.
 Otherwise, the vinegar and sugar will have an unpleasant cooked flavor.